digris/doc-openbroadcast-platform/source/application/playlists/index.rst

 The Playlist card
 =================

-The playlist card is the way the playlist appears in the list.
-It displays some information of the playlist and it includes some functions that can be performed on the playlist.
+The playlist card displays some information of the playlist and it includes some functions that can be performed on the playlist.

 .. figure:: img/playlist-list-card.png